7 Easy-to-Find Super Foods to Boost Your Milk Supply

 Who wouldn’t love to see this sweet grain first on the list?
 Aside from its yummy taste, barley is simply one of the best superfoods out there for the abundance of health benefits it carries.
 It is an excellent source of fibre that keeps your digestive system healthy, can lower your blood sugar levels, and lowers cholesterol.
-Of course, the fact that it is on this list means it can aid your milk production!
+Of course, the fact that it is on this list of foods to boost milk supply means it can aid your milk production!
 The best part is?
 It is so versatile that you can either cook it as a main staple in your dish or turn it into a soup or a drink!

 Garlic is probably one of the most common ingredients associated with the term ‘lactogenic effects’.
 Indeed, garlic possesses certain elements to it that can increase the production of breast milk and also boost your immunity.
 In some cultures, drinking garlic milk in the morning has become apart of their confinement care practice for the new mothers.
 The good thing about garlic is the fact that it has such a strong flavour that adds amazing flavour to any dish.
 While there have been claims saying babies may refuse breast milk due to the strong odour caused by garlic, there is little to no evidence supporting that notion.
 Not to mention, the situation could be the other way around in which the babies would be more attracted to breastfeed due to the flavour brought by the garlic.